ldong1111/GraphemeBERT/README.md

 # GraphemeBERT
-This is the source code of the paper "Neural grapheme-to-phoneme conversion with pretrained grapheme models
+This is the source code of the paper "Neural grapheme-to-phoneme conversion with pretrained grapheme models".

 The source code will come soon.